juldebar/R_Metadata/README.md

 # Implementation of FAIR data management plans with R programming language and usual data sources in scientific context

-This repository provides examples of metadata (compliant with [OGC](http://www.opengeospatial.org/) standards) generated with R scripts from different data sources.
-Metadata can be pushed directly from R to CSW server (eg geonetwork) and data can be published in Geoserver (WMS/WFS).
+This repository provides 3 examples of workflows to generate metadata (compliant with [OGC](http://www.opengeospatial.org/) standards) from different data sources by using R scripts.
+Metadata can be pushed directly from R to a CSW server (eg geonetwork) and data managed in a Postgres database can be also published in Geoserver (WMS/WFS) from R.

 Each sub-folder contains an example of worfklow dedicated to a specific kind of data source:
 - [Flat files: CSV/Google Spreadsheet](https://github.com/juldebar/R_Metadata/tree/master/metadata_workflow_google_doc_Dublin_Core)